Building an Emergency Fund: Why and How

 The importance of having a financial safety net and steps to create one that works for you.

 Life is unpredictable.
 Job losses, medical emergencies, car repairs, and other unexpected events can happen to anyone at any time.
 An emergency fund—money specifically set aside for these unplanned expenses—is your financial first line of defense against life's uncertainties.
+This guide explains why emergency funds are essential and provides practical steps to build one that works for your situation.

 Why You Need an Emergency Fund